Black Travel Movement: History of Black travel

 Affluent Black people in the United States first commonly travelled for leisure in the late 1800s via rail and steamship.
 Those who travelled abroad often commented on the relative sense of freedom they felt when outside of the United States.

 Starting in the early 1900s, resorts were created throughout the U.S. to cater to Black travellers who were unable to travel to other resorts because of segregation or racist policies.
 Resorts included Idlewild, American Beach, Bethune Beach, Oak Bluffs, Bruce's Beach, Lincoln Hills, Pacific Beach Club, Paradise Park, and several subdivisions near Sag Harbor.

-The state of Maine is known as Vacationland, but before the passage of the state's civil rights law governing public accommodations in 1971 racial discrimination was common.
-A number of Black-owned businesses in Maine catered to Black travelers.
-Two of the most famous are Rock Rest in Kittery, which operated as a summer guest house from 1946 to 1977, and Cummings' Guest House in Old Orchard Beach, which operated from 1923 to 1993.

 The invention of the automobile further increased opportunities for affluent Black Americans to travel, as it removed obstacles of segregation on railroad cars, but travel by car also increased the risk of inadvertently stopping at segregated lodging and dining establishments or driving through a sundown town.
 In 1936 The Negro Motorist Green Book was created to address this danger.